Hephaestus, Greek God of Fire & Forge (Vulcan)

 rottenhamer vulcan aphrodite venus mars

-Venus, Mars, and Vulcan (Aphrodite, Ares, and Hephaestus), attributed to Johann Rottenhammer the Elder, 1604-5, via the Royal Trust Collection
+Venus, Mars, and Vulcan (Aphrodite, Ares, and Hephaestus), attributed to Johann Rottenhammer the Elder, 1604-5.
+Source: Royal Trust Collection

+While on Olympus, Hephaestus, with the encouragement of Poseidon, asked for the hand of Aphrodite in marriage in exchange for freeing Hera.
 Zeus begrudgingly agreed, and so Aphrodite was married off to Hephaestus.
-Unsurprisingly, Aphrodite was not happy about this trickery, as she had been dating Ares, God of War.
+Unsurprisingly, Aphrodite was not happy about this trickery, as she had been dating Ares, the God of War.
 This led to a very unhappy marriage with many affairs.
 Eventually, Hephaestus divorced Aphrodite.

 bordone athena scorning advances hephaestus

-Athena Scorning the Advances of Hephaestus, by Paris Bordone, c.1555-60, via Kress Collection
+Athena Scorning the Advances of Hephaestus, by Paris Bordone, c.1555-60.
+Source: Kress Collection

 Hephaestus the Lonely Inventor